Harold Evans

 Sir Harold Matthew Evans (28 June 1928 – 23 September 2020) was a British-American journalist and writer.
 In his career in his native Britain, he was editor of The Sunday Times from 1967 to 1981, and its sister title The Times for a year from 1981, before being forced out of the latter post by Rupert Murdoch.
 While at The Sunday Times, he led the newspaper's campaign to seek compensation for mothers who had taken the morning sickness drug thalidomide, which led to their children having severely deformed limbs.

 In 1984, he and his wife Tina Brown moved to the United States where he became an American citizen, retaining dual nationality.
 He held positions in journalism with U.S. News & World Report, The Atlantic Monthly, and the New York Daily News.
-In 1986, he founded Condé Nast Traveler.
+In 1986, he founded Condé Nast Traveller.
 He wrote books on history and journalism, such as The American Century (1998).
 In 2000, he retired from positions in journalism to spend more time on his writing.
 From 2001, he served as editor-at-large of The Week magazine and, from 2005, he was a contributor to The Guardian and BBC Radio 4.
 Evans was invested as a Knight Bachelor in 2004, for services to journalism.
 On 13 June 2011, Evans was appointed editor-at-large of the Reuters news agency.
 From 2013 until 2019, he served as chairman of the European Press Prize jury panel.

 Early life and education

 Evans, the eldest of four sons, was born at 39 Renshaw Street, Patricroft, Eccles, to Welsh parents, Frederick and Mary Evans (née Haselum), whom he described in his 2009 memoir as "the self-consciously respectable working class".
 His father was an engine driver, while his mother ran a shop in their front room to enable the family to buy a car.
-He failed the eleven-plus, needed to gain entry to grammar schools, and attended St Mary's central school in Manchester and a business school for a year to learn shorthand, a requirement to become a journalist.
+He failed the eleven-plus, needed to gain entry to grammar schools, and attended St Mary's Central School in Manchester and a business school for a year to learn shorthand, a requirement to become a journalist.